jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     As with all widgets, when you add a *label*, a title must be provided - to identify the *label*.
 This is then followed by an optional piece of text to display.

 * `.addEmptyLabel(title)`
-    Does the same as add a *label*, except there''s no parameter to set any text.
+    Does the same as add a *label*, except there's no parameter to set any text.

 * `.addFlashLabel(title, text=None)`
     This adds a flashing *label*, that will alternate between the foreground and background colours.